sapio-lang/sapio/docs/learn-sapio/src/ch05-01-ctv-emulator.md

 ## The Default Emulator

-Sapio CTV Emulators defines implementations of a local emualator that can be used by sapio compiler library users.
+Sapio CTV Emulators defines implementations of a local emulator that can be used by sapio compiler library users.
 To use such an emulator, a user can generate a seed and create a contract.
 After creating the contract and binding it to a specific UTXO, a user should be able to delete the seed,